 This is an unique wine.
 80% Gewürztraminer and 20% Pinot Noir.
 We call this a chillable red wine.
 It's light, crisp with all the aromatics from the Gewurztraminer with nice high acid tones from the Pinot Noir.
 Very easy drinking wine.

-This is a dry Riesling that was kept in barrel for one year on its gross lees and went through malolactic fermentation.
-Stylistically it's very different from most of our white wines, especially our Rieslings.
-It's a nod to the style of winemaking back in the last 1800's to early 1920's in the Mosel Valley, when Riesling was made in a dry style.
+This is a dry Pinot Gris that was kept in barrel for one year on its gross lees and went through malolactic fermentation.
+Stylistically it's very different from most of our white wines.
+It's a nod to the style of winemaking back in the last 1800's to early 1920's in the Mosel Valley, when whites were made in a dry style.

 100% Dry Riesling.
 Inspired by David Chang’s sense of umami, this is one of the best Rieslings we make.
 We refer to it as our umami tsunami!
 The fruit comes from Crow Valley Vineyard in Southern Willamette Valley.
 We’ve been lucky that the fruit has consistently come with botrytis, also called Noble Rot, which concentrates the flavors when the grapes dehydrate on the vine and get fuzzy from the mold (good kind of mold).
 We recommend waiting a few months or even longer.

 This Chasselas is tragically limited!
 Only 1 barrel made.
 There just isn't much Chasselas fruit available.
 It's a Swiss variety that you can certainly categorize in the Riesling family.
 It's more subtle on the nose than Riesling, but stylistically quite similar.
 The nose is reminiscent of Persian pear, soft tones of melon and even a little almond.
 You can certainly tuck this wine away for a few years as it will age nicely.